espressif/arduino-esp32/idf_component_examples/esp_matter_light/README.md

 There is no QR Code to be used when the Smartphone APP wants to add the Matter Device.
 Please enter the code manually: `34970112332`

-The devboard has a built-in LED that will be used as the Matter Light.
+Each Devkit Board has a built-in LED that will be used as the Matter Light.
-The default setting of the code uses pin 48 for the ESP32-S3.
+The default setting for ESP32-S3 is pin 48, for ESP32-C3 and ESP32-C6, it is pin 8.
+The BOOT Button pin of ESP32-S3 is GPIO 0, by toher hand, the ESP32-C3 and ESP32-C6 use GPIO 9.
-Please change it in `main/matter_accessory_driver.h` or in the `sdkconfig.defaults.<SOC>` file.
+Please change it in using the MenuConfig executing `idf.py menuconfig` and selecting `Menu->Light Matter Accessory` options.

 ## LED Status and Factory Mode